How to Build a DIY Firepit for Your Backyard

 - Tape measure

-Locate the firepit well away from the house.
-Be sure to stay clear of windows that often get opened, as well as any kind of fan intakes and air conditioning units.
+Locate the firepit well away from the house or any combustible materials such as fences and trees.
+Also stay clear of windows that often get opened, as well as any kind of fan intakes and air conditioning units.

 Dig the Foundation